yarrib/yarrib.github.io/README.md

-{% for item in site.data.toc.yml %}
+{% for item in site.data.navlist.toc %}
     <h3>{{ item.title }}</h3>
       <ul>
         {% for entry in item.subfolderitems %}